-A Objectives Option 1 - Option 2 - Option 3 - No policy setting
+IIA Objectives Option 1 - - Preferred Policy Option 2 - Option 3 - • Option 4 - - No policy setting

-Submission at sets out the at sets out the el and distribution
+n for Adoption at sets out the at sets out the out the lev el and distribution

-Policy of growth with a of growth with a of growth.
+at sets out the of growth with a of growth with a of growth.

-at sets out the istribution of er proportion of ne rural areas. er proportion of rban areas.
+listribution of er proportion of much higher proportion of

-sed on existing growthint ie iuiai aleas. growin in u ivali aleas.
+, sed on existing growth in th ne rural areas. growth in u rban areas.

 levels with a

-t to the main
+slight boost to the main towns of Sleaford and

-towns of SI

-Gainsborou ugh to assist in
+ugh to assist in

 regeneration

-Residual Commentary Residual Commentary Residual Commentary Residual Commentary
+Residual • Residual Commentary Residual Commentary Residual Commentary

 Effects and Mitigation Effects and Mitigation Effects and Mitigation Effects and Mitigation

-Score use of Score as the best and Score rural areas and Score impact this
+Score Score Score Score

-Brownfield land. most versatile greenfield sites. could have.

-This could also agricultural land. greenineid sites.
-Without a clea

-include the policy setting

 remediation of out the

 contaminated distribution of

 sites. growth it is

-Harraran itia unknown if this
+unknown if this

-However, it is also likely that could result in the loss of land
+However, it is could result in

+also likely that the loss of land

-some classified as th
+some classified as the

 development will best and most

 result in the loss versatile

-of greenfield agricultural lar
+of greenfield agricultural land

 land resulting in

 negative

 impacts.
 It may

-also result in the loss of best and
+also result in the

+loss of best and

 most versatile

 agricultural land.

+Overall the

+effects will be

+mixed.

+I0.
+Waste 0 This policy 0 This policy 0 This policy 0 This policy

+J approach will approach will not approach will not approach will